Why a Smart Watch Should Be Your Child's First Device

 No phone needed

-They are not a distraction
+They're not (as much of) a distraction

-They do not have social media apps
+They don't have social media apps

-There is mounting evidence that social media can have a negative affect on children.
-Personally, I do not let my kids use any social media -- their "social" media is iMessage.
+Personally, we have chosen to hold off on letting our kids use any social media -- their "social media" is iMessage.
 Eventually, they will, but in my opinion it's best to keep them off it for as long as possible.
-Smart watches simply don't have social media, so they couldn't even use them if they tried.
+Smartwatches simply don't have social media, so they couldn't even use it if they tried.

 They can still make calls